Mchy-DP/Mchy/docs/lang.md

 ```
 Some arguments may have a default value thus making them optional.
 ### Executors
-Many functions need to run on an entity/player, To do this first get the entity (see: [.get_entities()](/docs/libs/std.md#get_entities) from the standard library).
-Then you can run the function on it via dot accessing:
+Many functions need to run on an entity/player.
+To do this first get the entity (see: [.get_entities()](/docs/libs/std.md#get_entities) from the standard library).  then you can run the function on it via dot accessing:

 ```py
 let random_player: Player = world.get_player("random").find()